Tricks to Traverse a 2D Array

 s = "labuladong world hello"

-This way, we achieve the goal of reversing the order of all words in place.
-LeetCode problem 151, "Reverse Words in a String," is a similar issue, and you can try it out.
+In this way, we achieve the goal of reversing the order of all words in place.
+LeetCode Problem 151, "Reverse Words in a String", is a similar problem that you might want to try.

 and k = 2

-For this problem, don't naively move the nodes one by one.
-Let me translate this for you: it's essentially about moving the last k
+For this problem, don't foolishly move each node one by one.
+Let me clarify: it's about moving the last k

-If you haven't figured it out yet, here's another hint: moving the last k
+If not, here's another hint: moving the last k

-nodes to the head is the same as reversing the first n - k
+nodes to the head of the list is essentially reversing the first n - k

 nodes and the last k